 It must have an effective Noise Blank and a good Noise Reduction system

-It should have a removable control head to facilitate mounting of the radio’s controls and display where they can be easily seen without taking one’s eyes of the road
+It should have a removable control head to allow you to mount the radio’s controls and display where they can be easily seen without taking one’s eyes off the road.

 It is extremely important to consider safety in all things mobile HF.
 Safe, non-distracting mounting of controls is a top concern.
 One also needs to consider what could happen in a crash.
-Loosely mounted parts or anything that can get between a deploying air bag and the vehicle’s passengers are among some of the important safety concerns.
+Loosely mounted parts or anything that can get between a deploying airbag and the vehicle’s passengers is among the important safety concerns.
 One should also consider accessories that facilitate safe mobile operation.
 Automated antenna controllers and a voice recorder to capture contact details for later transcription in logs are some good items to consider.

 Bonding And Choking

 I believe the bonding and the associated effect on noise levels and ground losses is perhaps the most important factor in determining the performance of a mobile HF station.
 “If you can’t hear them, you can’t work them.”
-Proper bonding of the exhaust system, body parts and the engine’s ground are some of the key items in this area.
+Proper bonding of the exhaust system, body parts, and the engine’s ground are key items in this area.
 You can read more about how we did this here.
-To give some idea of how important this area is, I was able to take the initial S9+ noise levels (with the radio’s preamp off) of my F-150 pickup truck prior to proper binding to an S3-4 level with the radio’s preamp on.
+To give some idea of how important this area is, I took the initial S9+ noise levels (with the radio’s preamp off) of my F-150 pickup truck before properly bonding to an S3-4 level with the radio’s preamp on.
 This is a huge improvement and is a primary reason for the DX performance of our mobile HF station.
-Bonding also lowers the Ground Losses of the installation which improves the efficiency of the antenna system when transmitting as well – again a win-win.
-Proper bonding is not expensive but it does take some work.
-One must also be careful when drilling holes for the installation of ground straps that you do not accidentally drill into wiring harnesses, gas tanks, electronic boxes and other vehicle systems.
-Again, consult K0BG.com for more information on how to properly Bond your vehicle.
+Bonding also lowers the Ground Losses of the installation, which improves the efficiency of the antenna system when transmitting as well – again, a win-win.
+Proper bonding is not expensive, but it does take some work.
+One must also be careful when drilling holes to install ground straps so that you do not accidentally drill into wiring harnesses, gas tanks, electronic boxes, and other vehicle systems.
+Again, consult K0BG.com for more information on properly bonding your vehicle.
 If you use a screwdriver antenna, you must also properly choke your control leads to keep RF out of your vehicle and its electronics.
 Here’s some good information explaining how to do this.